KBS Strelok

 “Strelok” is a set of combat equipment (KBS, Komplekt Boyevogo Snaryazheniya), developed by the Triada-TKO company (part of the Kalashnikov Concern) for delivery to the troops of the Russian Armed Forces.
 The kit consists of a ballistic vest with a weight distribution system, additional protective modules, a set of pouches, as well as a backpack and a transport bag.

 History

 The kit was first presented at the Army 2023 exhibition.
 Kalashnikov Concern started deliveries of KBS Strelok to the Army of Russian Federation in early December 2023, with a goal of delivering 25,000 sets by the end of the year.
-On 11 January 2024, Kalasnikov reported that all 25,000 sets of equipment were delivered to the troops.
+On 11 January 2024, Kalashnikov reported that all 25,000 sets of equipment were delivered to the troops.

 Description

 KBS Strelok consists of several elements, including: